 Now it is complete.
 I have many perennial flowers that will come back next year to save me work.
 And I have a few annual flowers that I can easily add each Spring when they are in bloom like the Pansies and Marigolds.

-And I have a good mixture of bulb flowers that bloom between early Spring, mid Summer and late Autumn.
+And I have a good mixture of bulb flowers that bloom between early Spring, mid Summer, and late Autumn.
 Now I’m good to have beautiful blossoms all summer long!

 This project took me all of about 1 hour to complete (minus the shopping time.
 That is always longer because I have kids in tow.
 Don’t get me started on how long THAT takes).

-For more Gardening fun also try
+For more Fun Gardening Ideas also try

 YOU ARE ALSO GOING TO LOVE: